Ninshubur: Other cities

 Ninshubur appears in sources from Nippur in the Early Dynastic period already, and it is possible she was introduced to the local pantheon directly from Akkil, like in the case of Uruk.
 In the Old Babylonian period, she received offerings in the temple complexes of Enlil and Ninurta.
-Her temple in this city was Eakkilduku, "house of lamentation, the pure mound."
+Her temple in this city was Eakkilduku, "house of lamentation, the pure mound".
 It is possible it can be identified with a nameless sanctuary mentioned in an inscription dated to the reign of Ibbi-Sin.

 Since before the Sargonic period, Ninshubur was also present in the pantheon of Adab.
 Meskigal, a ruler of this city, considered her his personal deity and dedicated a statue to her for the life of himself, his wife and children.
 A document dealing with distribution of bread to the Adab's temples indicates that one of them was dedicated to Ninshubur, and that its staff included a nin-dingir priestess.
 While Ninshubur's position in offering lists indicates she was a major deity in the local pantheon, very few theophoric names invoking her are attested.

 Ninshubur is also attested in Early Dynastic texts from Shuruppak, the cult center of Sud.
 In Umma, she was worshiped alongside Inanna of Zabalam.

 According to Jennie Myers, Ninshubur is also attested in Sippar, where the theonym according to her should be read phonetically in Sumerian names, and as "Ilabrat" in less common Akkadian ones.
 The worship of Ninshubur in this city is no longer attested after the reign of Sin-Muballit.
 The reasons behind this are unknown.

 In Malgium, a kingdom located to the south of Eshnunna, Ninshubur was worshiped in a temple built by the local king Takil-ilissu in the Old Babylonian period.
 An inscription states that various festivals dedicated to this deity were held in the courtyard of the temple of Ulmašītum, which bore the ceremonial name Emaš (possibly erroneous writing of Eulmaš).
-In the same text Ninshubur is invoked in a curse formula alongside Anu, Ulmašītum, Annunitum, and the lions Dan-bītum and Rašub-bītum to guarantee that nobody removes Takil-ilissu's name from the foundation of the temple.
+In the same text Ninshubur is invoked in a curse formula alongside Anu, Ulmašītum, Annunitum, and the divine lions Dan-bītum and Rašub-bītum to guarantee that nobody removes Takil-ilissu's name from the foundation of the temple.

+In Tell Ishchali a sanctuary of Ninshubur was a part of the temple complex of the local goddess Kitītum.
+Its staff might have included an en priest.

-Other cities where Ninshubur was worshiped include Akkad (in the Sargonic period), Isin, Larsa, Mari and Nerebtum (possibly Tell Ishchali) in the Old Babylonian period, and later on Babylon and Kish, but it is difficult to tell if the deity in mention was female Ninshubur, male Ninshubur, or Ilabrat.
+Other cities where Ninshubur was apparently worshiped include Akkad (in the Sargonic period), Isin, Larsa, Mari and in the Old Babylonian period, and later on Babylon and Kish, but it is difficult to tell if the deity in mention was female Ninshubur, male Ninshubur, or Ilabrat.